Professional Cooking Certificate

 • Nationwide specialty food outlets

 Cooks can advance through promotions with the same employer or move to more advanced positions with other employers.
-Career options include chef, sous-chef, executive chef, banquet manager, food service administrator and coordinator, general manager and food editor.
+Career options include chef, line cook, restaurant cook, banquet manager, general manager and food editor.
 Yet another level of achievement includes Certified Chef de Cuisine (C.C.C.), a highly respected trade certification with many good prospects for travel within Canada and abroad.
-There are numerous career opportunities for certified cooks, including marketing, media, education, product development, consulting and owning their own business.

 Credentials